-Chapter 100 - Horizontal Shaft Pumps
+Chapter 100 - Horizontal Split-Case Pumps

 111. APPLICATION.
-The horizontal shaft centrifugal pump with its split casing lends itself to simple operation and repair, and, where a water supply is obtainable under a head, it is especially adaptable to fire service.
-Because the horizontal shaft centrifugal pump requires priming when installed to operate under lift, consideration should be given to the use of a vertical shaft turbine type pump where suction lift is necessary.
+The horizontal split-case centrifugal pump with its split casing lends itself to simple operation and repair, and, where a water supply is obtainable under a head, it is especially adaptable to fire service.
+Because the horizontal split-case centrifugal pump requires priming when installed to operate under lift, a vertical shaft turbine type pump should be used where suction lift is necessary.